jgchristopher/obsidian-clipper/README.md

 This plugin has the ability to call out to an [external service](https://obsidianclipper.com) that creates a Chrome-based browser extension wrapper around the generated bookmarklet for your vault or note.
 The Chrome-based extension is the only way to interact with Obsidian Clipper in browsers like [Arc](https://arc.net/).
 The code for this external service is maintained by me and can be found on [Github](https://github.com/jgchristopher/obsidian_clipper_extension_maker)

+## Chrome-based Browser Extension

+Obsidian Clipper gives you the option to download a Chrome-based browser extension to use instead of the bookmarklet.
+This can be useful for browsers like Arc that don't support bookmarklets.
+Below are some the instructions on how to use the extension once downloaded.

+**Once the obsidian-clipper-extention.zip file is downloaded follow these instructions.**

+1. Unzip the obsidian-clipper-extention.zip file.
+2. Open a Chromium-based browser and navigate to the Manage Extensions... view.
+3. You will need to enable Developer mode.
+4. Once Developer mode is enabled, a Load unpacked button should become available.
+5. Click the Load unpacked button and navigate to the unzipped obsidian-clipper-extention directory and select it.

 ## Have Ideas/Requests/Bugs?

 Please feel free to create an [Issue](https://github.com/jgchristopher/obsidian-clipper/issues/new/choose)